Nesbesss/SumaRI/README.md

 # SumaRI
-# SumarAI - YouTube Video Summarizer
+# SumarAI - YouTube Video and Website Summarizer

-SumarAI is a Python application that summarizes YouTube video transcripts using the Groq API.
-This project uses `tkinter` and `customtkinter` for the GUI, `PIL` for image handling, and `YouTubeTranscriptApi` for fetching transcripts.
+SumarAI is a Python application that summarizes YouTube video transcripts and website content using the Groq API.
+This project uses `tkinter` and `customtkinter` for the GUI, `PIL` for image handling, `YouTubeTranscriptApi` for fetching video transcripts, and `BeautifulSoup` for extracting website text.

 ## Features

 - Fetches and displays YouTube video thumbnails.
-- Retrieves video transcripts.
+- Retrieves and summarizes YouTube video transcripts.
-- Summarizes transcripts to highlight the main points.
+- Summarizes website content to highlight the main points.
+- Allows users to ask questions about the generated summary.

 ## Requirements